Cubism: Cubism in other fields

 John Berger said: "It is almost impossible to exaggerate the importance of Cubism.
 It was a revolution in the visual arts as great as that which took place in the early Renaissance.
 Its effects on later art, on film, and on architecture are already so numerous that we hardly notice them."

+In the early 1910s and during the interwar period, Art Deco artists took inspiration from historical European styles, like Classical architecture or the Louis XVI style, from non-Western traditions, like Sub-Saharian African or Chinese art, but also from the new and daring styles of avant-gardes.
+One of these styles was cubism.
+Its influence is clear in objects and ornaments that are made of sharp and angular crystal-like shapes.
+Examples of this are the 'cubist' trees that Jan and Joël Martel made for the International Exhibition of Modern Decorative and Industrial Arts, many of Reuben Haley's glassware, and some of Erik Magnussen's silverwear.